valencik/mastersAPSC/documents/thesis/thesis.md

 %- How?
 Using python library Networkx to build graph datastructures.
 D3 and Gephi for visualizations All previous analysis of the NSR data has focused on the content of each entry in a flat manner.
 However, the list of authors of a paper can be used to build a network or graph of the authors.
-It is worth noting in this work, the word 'graph' will always refer to the mathematical representation of a set of objects and their links.
+(In this work, the word 'graph' will always refer to the mathematical representation of a set of objects and their links.)
 The first graphs constructed in this work had each node represent an author, and each edge or link represent a coauthorship.
 An example can be seen in Figure @fig:small-graph-1940.

 ![A single component of the 1940 author graph.](images/small-graph-1940.pdf){#fig:small-graph-1940}

-Figure @fig:small-graph-1940  is a single componet of the complete 1940 author graph.
+Figure @fig:small-graph-1940  is a single component of the complete 1940 author graph (shown in Appendix Figure @fig:complete-graph1940).
 It has 7 nodes, each is a different author, and 12 edges which represent a coauthorship between the two nodes.
 `M.Ikawa` has publish with everyone in the graph.
 We can use this knowledge in a database query to get the papers that make up this graph (see @blk:graph1940s).